csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 <br/>
 <img src="{{ site.url }}/fig1.png">
 <br/>
-<font size="2"> <strong>Figure 1:</strong> Toy example of an ROI showing that the conventional way to compute the ROI mean can prodice inaccurate results. </font>
+<font size="2"> <strong>Figure 1:</strong> Toy example of an ROI showing that the conventional way to compute the ROI mean can produce inaccurate results. </font>
 <br/>

 The figure depicts an ROI consisting of two voxels that cover an area of brain tissue and CSF.
 The ground truth ROI mean is 0.567, which is the average of the ground truth tissue properties in each sub-square of the tissue within the ROI.